 (pigment) producing cells located in the choroid layer of the back of the eye.

-Choroidal nevi are relatively common and occur in approximately 2-4% of the population.
+Choroidal nevi are relatively common and occur in approximately 6.5% of the Caucasian population and about 3-4% of the general population.
 Choroidal melanoma is more common in whites than in other races.
 Whites are 500% more likely to have melanoma than African-Americans and three times more likely than Asians to have choroidal nevi.
 The majority of choroidal melanoma patients are over the age of 50.